Nivakaran-S/RAG-QA-Conversation/README.md

 This mini project encapsulates essential, industry-relevant skills and concepts for AI & Data Science roles:

 - Hands-on experience with **retrieval-augmented generation (RAG)** workflows.
-- Expertise in **embedding-based semantic search** — crucial for next-gen AI search engines.
+- Expertise in **embedding-based semantic search**, crucial for next-gen AI search engines.
 - Real-world application of **conversational AI** techniques with **session-aware context management**.
 - Practical integration of cutting-edge APIs (Groq LLM, HuggingFace, Chroma).
 - Clean, modular, and production-ready **Streamlit app** showcasing end-to-end ML pipeline deployment.

-This project is a testament to my ability to engineer scalable AI solutions that combine NLP, vector search, and user experience — perfect for data-driven companies and AI startups.
+This project is a testament to my ability to engineer scalable AI solutions that combine NLP, vector search, and user experience, perfect for data-driven companies and AI startups.

 ---